gcanti/gcanti.github.io/_posts/2014-10-07-javascript-types-and-sets-part-II.md

 I think Math can bring to software development a real benefit: its methodology.
 Math has proven **over the centuries** to be a successful paradigm (quite everything around us is built on it) in terms of achievements and (why not) beauty.

-Domain models as set definitions, functions as theorems and immutability can be extremely useful tools to build a highly reliable system.
+According to this methodology the domain models are a series of set definitions, functions must be defined clearly specifying domain and codomain and immutability is everywhere.

 It's a good time to be a mathematician and a programmer: functional programming starts to go mainstream and libraries like React.js do a good job to prove that well founded functional software can be also pragmatic.